Mecanum wheel: Design

-Use
+Uses

 The US Navy bought the patent from Ilon and put researchers to work on it in the 1980s in Panama City, Florida.
 The US Navy has used it for transporting items around ships.
 In 1997, Airtrax Incorporated and several other companies each paid the US Navy $2,500 for rights to the technology, including old drawings of how the motors and controllers worked, to build an omnidirectional forklift truck that could maneuver in tight spaces such as the deck of an aircraft carrier.
 These vehicles are now in production.

 Tracked vehicles and skid steer vehicles utilize similar methods for turning.
 However, these vehicles typically drag across the ground while turning and may do considerable damage to a soft or fragile surface.
 The high friction against the ground while turning also requires high-torque engines to overcome the friction.
 By comparison, the design of the Mecanum wheel allows for in-place rotation with minimal ground friction and low torque.

-One of the most prominent youth robotics organizations in the world, FIRST Tech Challenge, is one of the most wide use cases for Mecanum wheels.
-FTC teams need to move efficiently on the field in order to score the most points possible, so many teams have adapted Mecanum wheels from suppliers such as Nexus and GoBilda.
+Youth robotics competitions such as FIRST Tech Challenge and VEX Robotics often see the use of Mecanum wheels by participating teams.
+The omnnidirectional movement provided by the Mecanum design can give robots additional maneuverability and flexibility for tackling the competition's goals and traversing the terrain when the configuration of the competition's playing field is suitable for the design.
+Many teams have adapted Mecanum wheels from suppliers such as Nexus and GoBilda, or manufacture their own.

+The CMU URANUS Mobile Robot was the first mobile robot with Mecanum wheels built in 1985 and was used for two decades for autonomous navigation research.
+CMU's "Tessellator" robot, designed in 1992 for servicing Space Shuttle tiles, also used Mecanum wheels.

+A wheelchair using Mecanum wheels was presented at the 2006 EVER Monaco.